Recitey is now in early access.Download the beta

 Watch a Cursor prompt and a code review reply get drafted out loud in 46 seconds.

 Free.
 Private.
-Works on most Windows machines.
+Works on most Windows and macOS (Apple Silicon) machines.
 Runs offline·~3 GB after first launch

 Audio stays on your device.Free tier is fully offline.